Barr’s call for encryption backdoors has reawakened a years-old debate

 Following Barr, Berman called on Congress to write and pass legislation mandating lawful access to encrypted data.

 “We’re not talking about a backdoor,” Berman said.
-“We’re talking about cooperating from these companies that allows us court-ordered access when we need it.”
+“We’re talking about cooperation from these companies that allows us court-ordered access when we need it.”

 No one can deny that Silicon Valley is engaging in marketing.
 Apple is running a global commercial campaign spotlighting its iPhone’s privacy bona fides.
 The Justice Department is fighting a big marketing battle as well.
 Despite the prosecutors’ points, backdoors and court-ordered access are two names for the same thing: the end of strong, unbreakable encryption.

 “There is no safe backdoor solution on the table,” cryptographer Matthew Green said in response to Barr’s comments.
-“Barr and the Trump administration have nothing new to offer here except for a creatively terrifying interpretation of the 4th amendment and a desire to minimize risks.”
+“Barr and the Trump administration have nothing new to offer here except for a creatively terrifying interpretation of the Fourth Amendment and a desire to minimize risks.”

 Barr’s remarks are the Trump administration’s most forceful comments on the encryption debate, but it’s not clear what if anything will come of them.
 Some of the speech seemed tailor-made for Trump, including remarks about foreign terrorists and drug cartels using encrypted messaging apps to plan assassinations.